jhseong7/ecl/README.md

 The Logger shares a global context for the App's name.
 Set this by calling the `SetAppName` method from the logger.
 If the `SetAppName` is not called, then the default app name `GoApp` will be used.

-The logger can be instantiated using `logger.NewLogger`.
+The logger can be instantiated using `ecl.NewLogger`.
 At least the name of the logger must be given through the init options

 ```golang
 import logger "github.com/jhseong7/ecl"